 Scoring Methodology

-Transparency is core to what we do.
-Here is exactly how we score every supplement product in our database.
-Our methodology is designed to be rigorous, reproducible, and independent of any brand relationship.
+Here is exactly how we evaluate every product in our database.
+The methodology is standardized, reproducible, and independent of any brand relationship.
+Affiliate commissions never touch the scores.

 |---|---|